Bapt5/duolingo-bot/README.md

 # Duolingo-Bot
-A bot to solve duolingo lessons (only lessons from french to english for the moment)
+A bot to solve duolingo lessons (only lessons for french people)

 ## Requirements
 * python >= 3.7